qwaneu/qwaneu.github.io/_drafts/tdd-faking-cheating.md

 implementation.

-Faking might feel weird at the beginning, but it helps to proceed towards your goal in baby steps and have continuous progress.
+Faking might feel weird at the beginning, but it helps to proceed towards your goal in baby steps.
+You will make progress continuously.

 When we fake, we do it with simple code - no ifs, no boolean flags.
 We've learned that if we try to fake with flags or ifs, we'll code ourselves into a